 What happens if a user has only a very low affinity score for one of the variations?

 The variation to which the user has affinity is served.
-As long as there is an affinity value, no matter what it is.
+As long as there is an affinity score, no matter what it is.

-What happens if the user has an affinity for more than one attribute defined?
+What happens if the user has an affinity for more than one value defined?

-If the score is the same for more than one attribute, the variations are randomized.
-If the score for one attribute is higher, that variation is served.
+If the score for one value is higher, that variation is served.
+If the score is the same for more than one value, the variations are randomized.

 Is there a limit on the number of variations that can be created for affinity allocation?